-2. Election of Directors
+3. Election of Directors

 Directors are elected at each annual meeting of Shareholders and hold office until the next annual meeting or until their successors are otherwise elected or appointed.
-The board of directors of CSOC (the "Board") has determined that the number of directors to be elected at the Meeting is nine.
-The Shareholders have the right to elect a different specified number of directors by way of special resolution.
 There are presently nine directors of CSOC, each of whose term of office shall expire at the termination of the Meeting unless such director is re-elected as a director at the Meeting.
 Directors elected at the Meeting will hold office until the next annual meeting of Shareholders or until their successors are elected or appointed.
-The nine nominees proposed for election as directors of the Corporation are listed below.
+The ten nominees proposed for election as directors of the Corporation are listed below.